AndreMonc/BOW_Quiz/README.md

-#bow2.py - Quizzes user on the number of species in each bird family
+#bow2.py - A program that quizzes user on the number of species in each bird family

 ##### Developed by Andre Moncrieff and Marco Rego.
 Copyright 2016.